 5 Thou hast beset me behind and before, and laid thine hand upon me.

-6 Such knowledge is too wonderful for me; it is high, I cannot attain unto it.
+6 Such knowledge is too wonderful for me; it is high, I cannot attain unto it.7 Whither shall I go from thy spirit? or whither shall I flee from thy presence?

 8 If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there.